SocialQu/Branding/docs/V.0.0.5/To Do.md

 - [ ] KPI color based on value.
 - [ ] Support null values on KPI trend.
 - [ ] Order color's property names on followers data.
+- [ ] Recursively fetch tweets until given date.
+- [ ] Specify at which time the stats were retrieved.